B-Woody/ansible-osp-ztagger/README.md

 The `{{ gather_list }}` variable is set to false by default.

-The registry to inspect and destiation registry will need to be set in `roles/container-z-release/vars/main.yml`
+The registry to inspect and destination registry will need to be set in `roles/container-z-release/vars/main.yml`

 Variables containing the dates of each Openstack Z release are kept in the bottom section of `roles/container-z-release/vars/main.yml`